|

 to your taxable income.
 Only if no contributions were made to any

-spousal plans in the three-year period preceding the withdrawal would
+spousal plans in the year of withdrawal and in the two preceding years, would

 your spouse be liable for any income tax on the withdrawal.